mggger/seo-learning/content/en/cloudflare_free_ai.md

   -d '{"messages":[{"role":"system","content":"You are a friendly assistant that helps write stories"},{"role":"user","content":"Write a short story about a llama that goes on a journey to find an orange cloud"}]}'
 ```

-## Cloudflare Worker: Handling CORS
+###  Overcoming CORS Challenges

-Since using Cloudflare Page might encounter Cross-Origin Resource Sharing (CORS) issues, you can resolve this by building a service through Cloudflare Worker, instead of directly calling the Cloudflare AI API.
-Below is a basic Cloudflare Worker script for handling CORS and forwarding AI model requests:
+When using Cloudflare Page, you might face Cross-Origin Resource Sharing (CORS) issues.
+A Cloudflare Worker script can handle CORS and forward AI model requests efficiently:

 ```js
 addEventListener('fetch', event => {